Erlangea calycina

-Erlangea calycina is a perennial herb within the Asteraceae family.
+Erlangea calycina is a perennial herb within the family Asteraceae.
 Its occurs in Tanzania and Kenya.

 Description

-The species grows to about 75cm high, with an height range of between 20-75 cm.
+The species grows to about 75 cm high, with a height range of between 20 and 75 cm.
 It has rhizomatous stems covered with silky hairs.
-Leaves, alternate, are elliptic to obovate in outline, 2.5-12 cm long and 0.5-3 cm wide, pubescent above and beneath, with long white hairs in the case of the latter.
+Leaves, alternate, are elliptic to obovate in outline, 2.5–12 cm long and 0.5–3 cm wide, pubescent above and beneath, with long white hairs in the case of the latter.
 Inflorescence is capitulum; the phyllaries' outer surface is foliaceous and it is broadly lanceolate to ovate in outline, the longest is about 14 mm.
-Corolla is purplish or mauve in color, grows up to 14 mm long, lobes are 3.5-5 mm long, usually with stiff flowers at the apex.
+Corolla is purplish or mauve in color, grows up to 14 mm long, lobes are 3.5–5 mm long, usually with stiff flowers at the apex.
 Achenes are 3 mm long.